 Teaching

-Between August-December 2019, I am at Ashoka University in Sonipat, India as a Teaching Fellow (TF) in the Physics Department.
+Between August-December 2019, I was at Ashoka University in Sonipat, India as a Teaching Fellow (TF) in the Physics Department.
 Principles of Science is a Foundational Course (FC) which is taken up by a diverse set of undergraduate students, mostly in their first or second year.

 The Physics Department, for the first time since its inception three years ago (the university is quite new...about 5 years old) is offering this course.
 Prof. Gautam Menon, a statistical physicist by training (yay!) conducts the lecture sessions and Gaurang (a fellow TF) and I conduct 6 discussion sessions (DS, 3 each) on a weekly basis where we dive deeper into the essence of this course.